edrandall-dev/terraform-wg-aws/README.md

 This terraform code (and associated template file containing a bash script) will create an EC2 instance which is running wireguard and can be used as a VPN endpoint.

 > [!NOTE]
-> If being used when traveling, the script should ideally be run **before** connecting to a hotel / coffee shop wireless network (use the code to create this environment before setting off)
+> If being used when traveling, the script should ideally be run on a trusted network **before** connecting to a hotel / coffee shop wireless networks.

 ## Usage instructions
 Obtain the code in the usual way, with ```git clone https://github.com/edrandall-dev/terraform-wg-aws```